aayux/retrogram/README.md

 held in-memory, where V is the size of the domain adapted vocabulary.
 Needless to say, this method becomes difficult to scale with growing vocabulary size.

-By replacing the GloVe model with skip-gram reduces the size of the matrix to V×E where E is the embedding dimension and depends on the pre-trained word-embeddings being utilised.
+Replacing the GloVe model with skip-gram reduces the size of the matrix to V×E where E is the embedding dimension and depends on the pre-trained word-embeddings being utilised.